sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/securing-your-apis.md

  ## 3. IP Whitelisting

- Each Tyk Cloud organisation is dedicated to an IP range which is unique to them.
-This allows you to restrict access to your APIs to only API requests coming from your Tyk Cloud organisation.
+ Each Tyk Cloud organization is dedicated to an IP range which is unique to them.
+This allows you to restrict access to your APIs to only API requests coming from your Tyk Cloud organization.

 IP Whitelisting is susceptible to IP Spoofing, and it is recommended to be combined with an API Key in secure environments.

-In order to find your organisation’s IP range, please open a support ticket with our support team, which is available to all paying customers.
+In order to find your organization’s IP range, please open a support ticket with our support team, which is available to all paying customers.

 ## 4. Post plugin with OAuth flow